quicwg/multipath/draft-ietf-quic-multipath.md

 is an extension of the NEW_CONNECTION_ID frame specified in
 {{Section 19.15 of QUIC-TRANSPORT}}.
 It is used to provide its peer with alternative connection IDs for 1-RTT packets for a specific path.
-The peer can then use a different connection on the same path to break linkability when migrating on that path; see also {{Section 9.5 of QUIC-TRANSPORT}}.
+The peer can then use a different connection ID on the same path to break linkability when migrating on that path; see also {{Section 9.5 of QUIC-TRANSPORT}}.

 MP_NEW_CONNECTION_ID frames are formatted as shown in {{fig-mp-connection-id-frame-format}}.